pnc-virtual-company/2018-selection/README.md

 ## Setup

 If you have cloned the repository, you need an extra step to install the PHP libraries.
-Use composer (PHP dependencies manager) to install the libraies with this command:
+Use composer (PHP dependencies manager) to install the libraries with this command:

     composer install